nicolashaan/openapi-playground-android-app/app/docs/UsersApi.md

 <a name="tweetsIdRetweetingUsers"></a>
 # **tweetsIdRetweetingUsers**
-> GenericMultipleUsersLookupResponse tweetsIdRetweetingUsers(id, maxResults, paginationToken)
+> GenericMultipleUsersLookupResponseEntity tweetsIdRetweetingUsers(id, maxResults, paginationToken)

 Returns user objects that have retweeted the provided Tweet ID